Tiger bread is one of the main reasons I often have to avoid the bakery aisle in a supermarket.

 So I’ve set out my top ten uses for leftover tiger bread below.
 It’s surprisingly versatile and I’m hoping we’ll all think twice before dumping that remaining loaf in the bin again.

 Croutons are another easy way to use up leftover crusty bread.
-Try these delicious Parmesan Croutons from Kitchen Joy.
 Use them to liven up a salad or add some texture to soup.

 3. Sweet Bread & Butter Pudding